LunaPerezT/Parkinson-s-Disease-Predictive-ML-Model/README.md

 Contains raw, processed, datasets or testing data used for model inference or demonstration inside the web interface.

 #### [`/docs`](./docs)
-Contains raw, processed, datasets or testing data used for model inference or demonstration inside the web interface.
+Technical and business presentations of the project

 #### [`/img`](./img)
-Images displayed within the webpage (logos, UI elements, figures).
+Images displayed in the notebooks and (logos, UI elements, figures).

 #### [`/models`](./models)
 Stores trained machine-learning models in Pickle format(`.pkl`).